hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 ```bash
 pip install ipdb
 ```
+#### Debugpy in VS Code
+There is another option for IDE native debugging when working with VS Code.
+Please refer to the [following guide in Hailo community forum](https://community.hailo.ai/t/debugging-raspberry-pi-python-code-using-vs-code/12595)

 #### Choppy Video Playback

 If you experience choppy video playback, it might be caused due to too long processing time in the pipeline.
 This will casue frames to be dropped.